grreuze/Utils/Editor/README.md

 # Editor

+##  > AssignPrefab
+Turn one or more GameObjects in the Scene into instances of a Prefab, while keeping all their Components.
+(Includes ObjectReferenceUtility)

 ##  > GroupObjects
 Quickly group objects under new empty Parents.
 Select your game objects in the Hierarchy, press Ctrl+G (or Right Click > Group Objects), enter the Parent's name and validate pressing enter.

+##  > ObjectReferenceUtility
+Find or Replace all references to a GameObject or its Component(s) in the Scene.

 ##  > PaletteCreator
 Quickly create a palette or ramp texture from a Gradient.